ClusterLabs/hawk/e2e_test/README.md

 As developer you can execute them manually when you do an update on hawk.

+# Pre-requisites:

+* docker
+* 2 Hawk vms running
+ (normally it is a cluster)
+See https://github.com/SUSE/pacemaker-deploy  for deploying hawk

 # Quickstart:

 1) Create the docker image
 `docker build . -t hawk_test -f Dockerfile.alpine`

-2) You need 2 virtual-machines where hawk is running. (normally it is a cluster)

-See https://github.com/SUSE/pacemaker-deploy  for deploying hawk

 ``` docker run --ipc=host -xvfb hawk_test -H 10.162.32.175 -S 10.162.29.122 -t 15 -s linux```

 Notes:
   - You may want to add `--net=host` if you have problems with DNS resolution.

 ## Dependencies